Greaper88/wolf-logos/README.md

 Dieselpunk:
 A theme similar to the Steampunk theme, but more industrial oriented.
 Base theme comprised of dark iron/steel plating with the use of rust and blued steel for color accents

+Itself:
+This theme doesn't really have an overall theme.
+Each individual logo is based around _itself_!
+That is to say that all logos are themed around the logo and intent of the program.
+For example: steampunk for Steam, a desktop computer in a home office for XFCE, and a blocky world for Prism.

 Steampunk:
 A steampunk theme with gold/brass and otherwise earthen tones, featuring an ornate border compised of gears and piping to match.